In the meantime, I found some lovely book posters over at modcloth that I wanted to share with everyone.

 Leandra says:

 I was most fond of Dove, or Dovasary Balitang.
 She is the half-raka daughter of the Duke Mequen, and the most sensible character in the series.
 Despite her age, Dove is wise, gentle, and very mature.
 She is much more caring and patient than her older sister, Sarai.
 Dove mingles with all classes, from the poorest of the poor, to the highest of royals.
 She has many talents, some of those being chess, archery, and astronomy.
+I also loved Nawat.
+He was delightfully innocent and pure, while being an extremely helpful ally to Aly during the series.

 Meg says: